 When consuming the web tool in ArcGIS Pro, all applicable fields will automatically be populated in the drop-down list after you select an input.

-The field data type is not supported in apps created in Web AppBuilder for ArcGIS or Map Viewer in Portal for ArcGIS.
+The field data type is not supported in apps created in ArcGIS Web AppBuilder or Map Viewer Classic in Portal for ArcGIS.

 If the parameter you are using to construct your tool is not listed above, it is not supported for a geoprocessing service.
 When sharing your web tool, an unsupported parameter will be either hardcoded in the service or converted to a supported type.
 Understanding these two points will allow you to create a tool and still allow your tool consumers the interaction you desire.
 How an unsupported parameter type is transformed depends on the parameter.
 When sharing your web tool, the parameter transformation can be examined using Configuring the tool properties in the Content section.
 The following examples include some of the more common parameters and how they can be modified to work in a geoprocessing service.